 Professional inkjet photo printer

-Digital video converters which you can convert your VSHs to DVDs
+Digital video converters to convert VHS to DVDs

 Digital SLR camera with microphone and photo video studio light kit (Studio Equipment Usage Guidelines)

 CyberDirector video editing software

 Super Smash Bros Tournament of Champions

 Qualifier #1 - Saturday, June 10,10:30 a.m. - 3:30 p.m. - Struble Room at the Chester County Library

 Qualifier #2 - Saturday, July 1,10:30 a.m. - 3:30 p.m. - Struble Room at the Chester County Library

 Qualifier #3 - Saturday, August 12, 10:30 a.m. - 3:30 p.m. - Struble Room at the Chester County Library